 The completion of the Merger was an event that had an outsized effect on the reported compensation of our named executive officers in fiscal 2016.
 As described in more detail below, in connection with the Merger, we entered into new employment contracts with Alex Molinaroli, formerly Legacy Johnson Control's Chairman, President and CEO, and with George Oliver, formerly Legacy Tyco's CEO.
 These agreements implement the CEO succession plan announced at the time of the Merger, which provides that Mr. Molinaroli will serve as Chairman and CEO, and Mr. Oliver will serve as President and COO, until the 18-month anniversary of the Merger (or such earlier time that Mr. Molinaroli ceases to be CEO), at which time Mr. Oliver will succeed Mr. Molinaroli as our CEO.
-At that time, Mr. Molinaroli will become our Executive Chairman, with the executive functions set forth in his employment agreement, and will serve in such role for 12 months.
+At that time, Mr. Molinaroli will serve in such role for 12 months.
 Following such 12-month period (or such earlier time that Mr. Molinaroli ceases to be Executive Chairman), Mr. Oliver will become Chairman and continue as our CEO.
 We refer to the 30-month period described above as the "Succession Period."
 If the succession plan proceeds as planned, we do not expect to make any severance payment to either Mr. Molinaroli or Mr. Oliver in connection with the Merger.
 Each of Messrs.
 Molinaroli's and Oliver's employment agreements are described in more detail below.